 Why Study Earth & Environmental Science?

-Taylor was one of the first Christian universities to offer a degree in Environmental Science (1982) and our program has continued to lead the way.
-In 1992, we built our award-winning facility, the Randall Environmental Center, next to our 145-acre natural “laboratory,” which is dedicated to numerous field-based environmental science courses, labs and research projects.
+In 1982, Taylor became one of the first Christian universities to offer a degree in environmental science.
+Ten years later, we built our award-winning facility, the Randall Environmental Center, beside our 145-acre natural laboratory, which is dedicated to numerous field-based environmental science courses, labs and research projects.

-Beyond the obvious advantages of the Taylor EES Facilities we offer a whole-person commitment to our students.
-Our Christian faculty, well recognized in their diverse fields of study, is dedicated to a purposeful integration of faith and learning in and out of class, and they desire to see you grow in mind and spirit as well.
+Beyond the obvious advantages of the Taylor EES Facilities, we provide a whole-person commitment to our students.
+Our Christian faculty, well-recognized in their diverse fields of study, are dedicated to a purposeful integration of faith and learning in and out of class.
+They desire to see you grow in mind and spirit.

 What type of student would be ideal for Taylor’s EES program?

-If you are a person who loves to enjoy God’s creation, has concern for both people and the environment, likes field study, scientific investigation, analysis and finding solutions to problems in the environment, then this program is for you!
+If you are a person who enjoys God’s creation, has concern for both people and the environment, likes field study, scientific investigation, analysis and finding solutions to problems in the environment, this program is for you!

 What professional development opportunities are available outside of the classroom?

-We require our students to complete a summer practicum with an environmental organization, company or agency.
-This often serves as their first exposure to a guided “professional setting” in environmental science.
+We require our students to complete a summer practicum with an environmental organization, company, or agency.
+This often serves as their first exposure to a professional setting in environmental science.

 Faculty-student collaborative research opportunities are available in the summers and can often lead to publication and presentations at scientific meetings such as The Indiana Academy of Science.
 Recent research includes externally funded programs in wetlands assessment, water resources, watershed planning, prairie restoration, and plant systematics.